BrunoCestari/JobDataPipeline/README.md

 These commands will build airflow's image and deploy it's containers using the docker-compose.yaml file.
 It will  mount the approriate volumes on host machine to communicate with the containers.The pipeline works with 2 more containers in addition to airflow's container:

-- Webscrape Selenium Standalone Container: A container deployed to run in "sleep mode".
+- Webscrape Selenium Standalone Container: Deployed to run in "sleep mode".
 The container waits a command triggered by Airflow's dag to trigger the webscrape bot inside it.
 The container is killed when the webscrape finishes it's task.

 - Docker-Proxy: This service is used to proxy communication with the Docker daemon to allow external systems to interact with it over a network connection (webscrape container).
 It's particularly relevant in scenarios where you need to communicate with Docker from a remote client or when using tools that expect Docker to be accessible over a network connection.